SarahYoung/boris-bike/README.md

 ####Demonstration:

-Docking bikes in the station:
+Dock bikes in the station:

 ````
 station.dock(bike)